 Rose Body Cream Recipe with Rose and Ylang Ylang Essential Oil

-This plant based, rose body cream recipe is perfect both for hydrating dry skin.
+This homemade rose body cream recipe is perfect for hydrating dry skin.
 It’s also wonderful on freshly shaved legs!
 Keep reading to learn how to make your homemade body cream recipe with beeswax.
-This DIY body lotion is naturally scented with roses and ylang ylang for a natural floral fragrance that will delight the senses.
+This DIY body lotion is naturally scented with rose water and ylang ylang for a natural floral fragrance that will delight the senses.

 How to Craft A Rose Body Cream Recipe

-I started off trying to make a facial cream, but found that this rose body cream recipe was much better suited for my dry elbows and legs right after a shave rather than my face.
+I started off trying to make a facial cream, but found that this rose body cream recipe with beeswax was much better suited for my dry elbows and legs right after a shave rather than my face.
 The soothing oils provide deep moisture to your skin with the sweet smell from the rosewater and ylang ylang, making it a delightful body moisturizer for dry skin care.

 The concept is relatively simple.
-You mix waters and oils together to create the cream.
+You mix waters and oils together to create an emulsified body cream.
 It is a delicate process that has taken me a few tries to perfect.
 Making your own rose body cream recipe is an exercise in patience and being present during the process.
 It is meditative.

 Combine the waters and essential oils in a bowl with a whisk and set aside to come to room temperature.